Timwood0x10/memscope-rs/README.md

 # Rust Memory Execution Visualizer (trace_tools)

+> **Note:** This project is currently in the testing phase and is still under active development.

 ## Overview
 `trace_tools` is a Rust utility designed to help developers understand memory allocation patterns and variable lifecycles within their applications.
 It provides a custom global allocator to track heap memory operations and offers mechanisms to associate these operations with source code variables.
 The collected data can be exported into JSON format for detailed analysis or as an SVG image for a visual overview of memory usage.